 Do you have problems adding more vegetables to your plate?

-Shove greens like baby spinach, collard greens and/or kale into a blender.
+Shove greens like baby spinach, collard greens and baby kale into a blender.
 Then throw in some of your favorite fruits like orange, banana, watermelon or honeydew etc and blend them together into a smoothie.

 Oh, please add also a tablespoon of coconut oil into the mix.
-This will make your smoothie even more powerful in fighting acne.
+This super food will make your smoothie even more powerful in preventing and clearing acne.